Venoxity-Development/documentation/getting-started/quickstart.md

 A flexible, detailed plugin for Grand Theft Auto V that lets you customize license plates with realistic formats based on vehicle class—bringing authenticity and variety to every ride.

 ## MessageBoards

+A dynamic plugin for Grand Theft Auto V that adds realistic variable message signs, showing real-time road conditions and weather alerts to enhance in-game immersion.

 ## SimpleEmotes
 ## SimpleCTRL
 ## SimpleHUD